eric-brechemier/scopeornot/README.md

   if you list a module that is not loaded yet in the list of needs of your module, it will get loaded asynchronously using require.js before your module gets initialized.
-See how module identifiers are mapped to paths and how to customize these paths in the RequireJS API documentation [23].
+See how module identifiers are mapped to paths and how to customize these paths in the [RequireJS API documentation][].

   To make your code easier to test and to run in different JavaScript environment, it is useful to copy properties available in the global